Last updated: October 2020

 (1) Information you provide us, which is gathered with your specific knowledge and consent.
 For example when you register to use our services and are asked to provide information such as your email address, your name, phone number, billing address and/or credit information.
 Another example is when you contact us or send us an email.

 (2) Information collected through the use of technology, which includes general tracking information collected as you use TinEye and the TinEye Services.
 This information includes:

-Cookies: Cookies are small files placed on your computer or mobile device that assist us or our third party partners in providing our services or serving interest-based advertising.
-Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.
-You are always free to decline our cookies if your browser permits, although in that case you may not be able to use certain features of our site or services.
+Cookies: Cookies are small files placed on your computer or mobile device that assist us or our third-party partners in providing our services or serving interest-based advertising.
+Cookies are widely used by online service providers to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.
+You are always free to decline our cookies if your browser permits, although in that case, you may not be able to use certain features of our site or services.

 Device Information: We may collect information about the type of computer (hardware and operating system version) or mobile device you are using to access our services.

 Log files: When you use our services, we may automatically log certain information about your use of the services.
 This information may include how you use the service, your internet protocol address, your search query, the date and time of your query and referrer URL.

 We may use the information we collect for a range of reasons, including:

 - To bill and collect money owed to us by you.

 - To communicate with you about your account and provide customer support.